 Incremental verification is especially important for ECO validation, which typically impacts a very small section of the design.
 Using a conventional flow, critical verification time can be wasted on checking the full chip even when changes were made to selected regions or layers.
 The In-Design flow saves time by restricting the verification to only the layers and area affected by the ECO.
-As a result, the In-Design flow significantly speeds verification without undue burden on the physical designer.
+As a result, the In-Design flow significantly speeds verification.

 At advanced nodes, fill insertion is mandatory to ensure manufacturability and high yield.
 But excessive fill can lead to build up of coupling capacitance, impacting timing and resulting in unpredictable iterations with design.
-In-Design technology with IC Compiler and IC Validator enables single-pass fill implementation that is timing aware to prevent such problems.
+In-Design technology with IC Validator enables single-pass fill implementation that is timing aware to prevent such problems.
 Combined with IC Validator’s novel fill-to-target technology, timing-aware fill efficiently balances timing and density and replaces multiple fill-analyze iterations with a single step.
 At the sub-20nm nodes timing-awareness coupled with track-based fill enables higher fill densities along with greater control over fill density vs timing impact.

 To maintain efficient physical verification, rapid visualization and error correction are as important as fast physical verification runtime.
-IC Validator includes the IC Validator VUE visualization tool, which provides an easy-to-use, intelligent error navigation and prioritization system for efficient review and correction of DRC and LVS issues, double patterning conflicts, and manufacturing-limiting patterns.
-Using IC Validator VUE, layout engineers can quickly and easily scan physical verification errors in IC Compiler environment, as well as other widely used layout editors.
+IC Validator includes the IC Validator VUE visualization tool, which provides an easy-to-use, intelligent error navigation and prioritization system for efficient review and correction of DRC and LVS issues, double, triple and quad patterning conflicts, and manufacturing-limiting patterns.
+Using IC Validator VUE, layout engineers can quickly and easily scan physical verification errors in the IC Compiler II environment, as well as other widely used layout editors.
 IC Validator VUE enhances productivity for physical verification engineers.

 Comprehensive foundry qualification is a necessary component of any successful physical verification solution.
-IC Validator is designed specifically for 45nm and smaller nodes, and is qualified and actively in use for finFETs, SOI and traditional technologies at 45/40nm, 32/28nm, and 20nm nodes by leading foundries.
+IC Validator is qualified and actively in use for FinFETs, SOI and traditional technologies at established process nodes and advanced emerging process nodes by leading foundries.

-IC Validator LVS is qualified at leading foundries and provides a comprehensive verification and debugging environment.
-The most important aspect of any LVS is the power and efficiency of its debug environment.
+IC Validator LVS is foundry certified and provides a comprehensive verification and debugging environment.
+The most important aspect of any LVS solution is the power and efficiency of its debug environment.
 IC Validator excels with its VUE and Shortfinder tools that quickly and easily identify errors, such as text-level shorts, for rapid repair and revalidation.
 VUE is a graphical environment to display and cross-probe between layout and schematics, together with a sophisticated error management system.
-IC Validator LVS device extraction supports leading-edge technologies where device parameters are often affected by their proximity to neighboring devices through layout dependent effects (LDE).
+IC Validator LVS device extraction supports leading edge technologies where device parameters are often affected by their proximity to neighboring devices through layout dependent effects (LDE).

-Figure 4: Signoff quality double patterning verification and correction is critical for 20nm and below
+Figure 4: Signoff quality double, triple and quad patterning verification and correction for advanced nodes

 New foundry rules, like voltage-domain checks, often rely on specific properties that are attached to geometric shapes.
 IC Validator provides a flexible and efficient property-based checking mechanism to enrich physical verification beyond strictly checking geometries.